Current market Snapshot, 12/1/2017

 It is interesting to note that the major difference between the market now and several years ago, is that now there are few Investors working the Big Bear market... and a few "flippers" as well.
 Most of the home-buyers now are actual families who want to enjoy the clear mountain air, get away from the freeway traffic, and enjoy the slower pace at 7,000 ft. altitude.
 A couple of years ago, investors would buy a home for $200k... put $30k into upgrades etc., and sell ("flip") the home at ~$280k... those times and business models have all but disappeared in today's market.
 Most of the today's buyers are living and playing in their Big Bear getaways instead of thinking of the home purely as a line item in an investment portfolio.

-And we are seeing an increase in new housing starts... there are currently 25 new and homes under construction... ranging in price from $170k to $1.4M...
+And we are seeing a steady level in new housing starts... there are currently 11 new/under construction homes... ranging in price from $170k to $1.4M...

 Available by price range

 It must be noted that there are no reasonable listings in Big Bear Valley below about $80k... this is unlike other areas in the U.S. where you can find a small home for, say, $20k in Florida or Arizona.
 The Big Bear homes that are under $80k will be very small and will most likely need considerable repair.
 The Big Bear area is simply too popular, too much in demand, and too close to LA/OC/SD to allow lower priced listings.

 Available vs Sold units by area